laurenmillan/laurenmillan.github.io/_projects/novel-pursuit.md

 ---
 title: 'Novel Pursuit'
 subtitle: 'Technologies Used: React.js, Express, Node.js, PSQL, Axios, Open Library API'
 description: This project involved developing a dynamic full-stack web application, that allows a user to search, save, and manage books of their interest using data from the Open Library API.
-Additionally, it incororates user authentication, with secure sign-up, login and session maintenance, allowing each user to have a personalized experience.
+Additionally, it incorporates user authentication, with secure sign-up, login and session maintenance, allowing each user to have a personalized experience.
 featured_image: '/images/novel-pursuit/ezgif.com-video-to-gif.gif'
 ---